Katikistan/cheri-baremetal-lab/README.md

 ```
 make gdb PROGRAM=test
 ```
-QEMU opens a port at `1234` that we can target with out gdb stub.
-QEMU has some issues setting the pc to the proper address therefore we set it manually in gdb
+Launching QEMU with the -s makes QEMU start a GDB server listening on TCP port 1234 on localhost.
+Use `target remote :1234` to connect to QEMU using gdb.
+QEMU has some issues setting the PC to the proper address therefore we set it manually in gdb.
 ```
-target remote :1234
+target remote :1234 # connect to QEMU
-set $pc = 0x80000000
+set $pc = 0x80000000 # set PC to where instructions start
 stepi # next instruction
-info registers
+info registers # gives info on all registers
-info reg t0
+info reg t0 # info on given register
-print $ct0
+print $ct0 # prints the value of the CHERI capability register ct0
 monitor quit # quits QEMU
 ```
+## Included files
 - `Makefile`: Build system supporting CHERI/non-CHERI and BIOS/kernel modes

 - `linker.ld`: Bare-metal memory layout for ELF and binary generation